CS3219-AY2324S1/ay2324s1-course-assessment-g44/README.md

 * `AMPQURL` in `matching-backend`
 * `KEY` in `code-execution`

-The values for all 5 environment variables can be found in Assignment5-environmentVariables.txt that was uploaded to Canvas.
+The values for the last 3 environment variables can be found in Assignment5-environmentVariables.txt that was uploaded to Canvas.
+However, for `POSTGRES_PASSWORD` and `PG_PASSWORD`, please input your own password to your own Postgres(i.e. the values for both `POSTGRES_PASSWORD` and `PG_PASSWORD` is the same, which is your own password to postgres).
+The default password should be `postgres`.

 Next, run the following command to ensure that the docker images are built, in order to run the app.
 ```